 Introduction to residential wiring, plans, specifications, and codes.
 Theory and lab assignments covering procedures for wiring basic lighting and receptacle circuits, installing special purpose circuits and switching circuits, and producing accurate wiring diagrams.
 Blueprint reading and the understanding and utilization of the National Electrical Code (NEC) are strongly emphasized in the course.
-5 Credits (3 Lecture - 6 Lab) Fall Only.
+5 Credits (3 Lecture - 6 Lab) Corequisite(s): ELT111 or RET111.
+Fall Only.

 Construction Lab II-Commercial

 Theory and laboratory assignments in commercial wiring, blueprint reading, and N.E.C. as it applies to commercial circuits.
 Students will plan, layout, and install circuits and devices used in commercial buildings.
 5 Credits (3 Lecture - 6 Lab) Prerequisite(s): ELT116.
 Spring Only.